BackmanLab/ChromGEM/New_README.md

 - Diagnostic scatter plots comparing label distributions before and after the simulated wash.

 These CSV files provide paired ground-truth and simulated measurement datasets for downstream quantitative comparison.

+The post-wash EdU and BrdU coordinate files, together with the edited SR-EV nucleosome configuration, are the principal inputs to Layer 3.
+The same ground-truth nucleosome and post-wash probe distributions can also be voxelized and analyzed through the parallel 3D domain-analysis branch.
+Layer 3 localizations are therefore the simulated SMLM endpoint; they are not required by the supplied 3D radial-density notebook in Domain Radial Density Plot (Figure 3 d e)/.

 ## Coordinate-to-Volume Conversion for Downstream Analysis